Queens-Physics/qexpy/docs/plotting.rst

 This module is where QExPy and Bokeh combine.
 The creation of plots and the tools used to interact with said plots are created using Bokeh.
-The aim of the plotting module is to allow for the creation of plots and fits without the invloved methods required to create Bokeh plots.
+The aim of the plotting module is to allow for the creation of plots and fits without the invloved methods normally required to create an interactive plot.

 The Plot Object
 ---------------

-Unlike other modules which allow plotting, those created with QExPy are stored in a variable like any other value.
+Plots created with QExPy are stored in a variable like any other value.
 This variable can then be operated on to add or change different aspects of the plot, such as lines of fit, user-defined functions or simply the color of data point.

 .. bokeh-plot::
    :source-position: above